1. FAQs

 Does the NHS Secure Boundary Solution use virtual firewalls or physical hardware?

-The NHS Secure Boundary service comprises of two virtual firewalls, they will be dynamically spun up as organisations onboard.
+The NHS Secure Boundary service comprises of two core technology platforms, the firewalls that make up the core platforms are virtual, they will be dynamically spun up as organisations on-board.

 Palo Alto Prisma Access Service: Each organisation who is connecting directly to the platform will have their own virtual firewall instances in Google Cloud Platform.

-Imperva Cloud WAF Service: This is a Web Application Firewall (WAF), stored in the Imperva cloud.
+Imperva Cloud WAF Service: This is a Web Application Firewall (WAF), stored in the cloud.

 How much control will an organisation have over its own firewall configuration?